ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 ## Background

-We often see references for memory bugs and might have encountered them ourselves while programming with some systems programming language, especially in C or C++.
+We often see references for memory errors and might have encountered them ourselves while programming with some systems programming language, especially in C or C++.
 Usually, you see `Segmentation fault` or other undefined behavior when you encounter them.

-We fuzz test software to especially find memory bugs.
+We fuzz test software, to especially find memory errors (often called bugs).
 Why is this a big deal?
 Historically, memory bugs have caused many security disasters.
 In the worst case, memory bugs can be used to manipulate the execution flow of the program, allowing even arbitrary code execution, or reading unauthorized memory sections.